gemfire/gemfire-developer-website/content/blog/spring-security-geode.md

 ```

 ### Update Member Configuration
 There are some extra libraries required for the integration to work as they’re not included in the member’s classpath by default.
-We have to carefully chose the spring version to match the one used by [Apache Geode](https://geode.apache.org/), having different versions of the same library within the class path can cause several headaches…
+We have to carefully chose the spring version to match the one used by [VMware GemFire](https://tanzu.vmware.com/gemfire), having different versions of the same library within the class path can cause several headaches…

 Below is the list of extra libraries that need to be added, all can be found under the directory build/dependencies (copied by the *copyDependencies* [gradle](https://gradle.org/) task):